serkanokur79/serkanokur79/README.md

 # Hello, I'm Serkan Okur 👋

-## Frontend Developer | React & Next.js Specialist | Former Instructional Designer & Product Owner
+## Fullstack Web Developer | React & Next.js | Former Instructional Designer & Product Owner

-I'm a motivated Frontend Developer with over four years of experience in developing and implementing innovative and scalable solutions.
+I'm a motivated FullStack Developer with over four years of experience in developing and implementing innovative and scalable solutions.
 I specialize in building dynamic and responsive web applications using React, Next.js, and TypeScript.

 ## Expertise